robehickman/BVersion/README.md

 First install using setup.py.

-SHTTPFS uses public key authentication, thus the first thing you need to do is generate a new keypair.
-First run 'shttpfs keygen', you will be asked if you wish to encrypt the private key under a password, if you do so this will be required every time you use the client.
+BVersion uses public key authentication, thus the first thing you need to do is generate a new keypair.
+First run 'bvn keygen', you will be asked if you wish to encrypt the private key under a password, if you do so this will be required every time you use the client.

 ```
-shttpfs keygen
+bvn keygen
 ...

 Private key: